rondagdag/ai-agents-webdevs-workshop/lab2/README.md

       agentNextState.messages[agentNextState.messages.length - 1].content,
     );
     ```

     - Demonstrates how to invoke the graph with initial messages and log the final state messages.

 ## Running the project

-To run the intro project, use the following command:
+To run the intro project, use the following commands:

 ```bash
 yarn install